freenet/freenet-core/docs/src/tutorial.md

 # Getting Started

-This tutorial will show you how to build decentralized software on Freenet.O
+This tutorial will show you how to build decentralized software on Freenet.

 <!-- toc -->